 - You should know this canyon, having likely come through here southbound after landing at the wonder that is Memaloose. - There is a powerline crossing from one side of the canyon to the other a mile or so South of the airport.
-Don't get tangled... →

-- This airport should be easy enough, if the wind isn't howling too bad. - If you are so inclined, there is a range for clay pigeon shooting at the airport.
+Don't get - tangled... → This airport should be easy enough if th - This airport should be easy enough, if the wind isn't howling too badly. - If you are so inclined, there is a range for clay pigeon shooting at the airport.